 History is evident that glory comes to those who are not willing to give up.
-Even when every circumstance was screaming at Ishwar Sharma to QUIT, he prevailed and turned his adversity into a lifetime of success.
-Despite the fact that Ishwar Sharma, has struggled from birth with ADHD (Attention-Deficit/Hyperactivity Disorder), he was never able to sit still and self-control his body.
+Even when every circumstance was screaming at Ishwar Sharma to quit, he prevailed and turned his adversity into a lifetime of success.
+Although Ishwar Sharma, has struggled from birth with ADHD (Attention-Deficit/Hyperactivity Disorder), he was never able to sit still and self-control his body.
 It is impossible to believe that this 10-year-old child later became the World Yoga Champion.
 His journey is inspiring million to practice Yoga and adopt it into their day to day life.

 At the age of eight, Ishwar won the UK National Yoga Championship.
 He was entitled to ‘British Indian of the Year‘ on 16 July 2018 for his accomplishment in the field of Yoga.